restocat/oauth2orize/README.md

 ## Debugging

-oauth2orize uses the [debug module](https://www.npmjs.org/package/debug).
+restocat oauth2 uses the [debug module](https://www.npmjs.org/package/debug).
 You can enable debugging messages on the console by doing ```export DEBUG=oauth2orize``` before running your application.

 ## Contributing